 Luther also points to the effects of collagen in combating visible and physiological aging.
 “Consuming collagen can help fight the effect of collagen degradation in our skin, with clinical studies finding that its consumption can result in fewer, shallower wrinkles and fine lines, smoother hydrated skin, and improved skin elasticity.”

-A recent blind study on collagen supplements on 72 females aged 35 years who consumed a drinkable blend of collagen peptides confirmed that skin aging could, in fact, be combated with nutrients that restored skin hydration, elasticity, density, and roughness, following three months of intake.
-The study also highlighted the safety of the drink during the spell of the experiment.
+A 2019 blind study on 72 females 35 years or older who consumed a drinkable blend of collagen peptides confirmed that skin aging could, in fact, be combated with nutrients that restored skin hydration, elasticity, density, and roughness, following three months of intake.
+The study also highlighted the safety of the collagen drink.

 Aside from this, a lesser-known benefit of collagen is its use for burn injuries.
 “It can be injected into the skin to help correct scarring and/or depressions caused by these types of accidents,” says Luther.